 - From an Ayurveda point of view, a major cause is the wrong way of life and food choices or habits.
 When the body’s calorie intake exceeds the number of calories burned, it leads to the depletion of calories in the form of a body’s fat.

 - The absence of physical activity leads to more calories deposit in your body.
 Only proper exercises and maintaining health can lead to a successful lifestyle, thus reducing the excess fat deposits

-- Daytime sleep is one another reason for obesity because day time sleep reduces the physical activities of your body and keeps your body in rest than required.
+- Daytime sleep is one another reason for obesity because day time sleep reduces the physical activities of your body and keeps your body at rest than required.
 This produces excess fat deposits.

 - High consumption of food – mainly Kapha-increasing foods, e.g. fatty foods, or foods that take longer to digest such as pork, and sweet, salty, or oily foods are straight reasons for situations like obesity.
 I will list some sorts of lifestyles that you need to change.

 - consumption of more processed or fast food

 - drinking alcohol beyond a limit

 - Medical reasons

 These are some of the issues that lead to obesity.
 If any of the above-listed lifestyles is yours, it’s time to change it, because precaution is better than cure.
 For more information and solution please contact Dr.Jasna Ayurveda clinic.